-You deserve a university community free from discrimination, harassment, and gender-based misconduct including sexual harassment, sexual assault, domestic and dating violence, stalking, and sexual exploitation.
-It is Columbia University policy to require faculty and staff to report to

-Columbia's office of Equal Opportunity and Affirmative Action (EOAA) any instance or allegation of prohibited conduct involving any undergraduate or any graduate student that is disclosed to, observed by, or otherwise known to that employee.
-This requirement to report is in place to help ensure that you are provided with appropriate resources and to allow the University to mitigate harm to our community.
+You deserve a University community free from discrimination, harassment, and gender-based misconduct including sexual harassment, sexual assault, domestic and dating violence, stalking, and sexual exploitation.
+It is therefore University policy to require Columbia faculty and staff to report to EOAA any instance or allegation of prohibited conduct involving any undergraduate or any graduate student that is disclosed to, observed by, or otherwise known to that employee.
+This requirement to report is in place to help ensure that students are provided appropriate resources and to allow the University to mitigate harm to our community.